-The Komodo dragon is a consummate carnivore, and its diet consists of primarily meat and includes animals such as deer, goats, and pigs.
+The Komodo dragon is a consummate carnivore, and its diet consists primarily of meat and includes animals such as deer, goats, and pigs.
 This species prefers to hunt live prey.
 However, they are such voracious eaters that they will also consume any dead animals they come across as well.
-The Komodo dragon is huge, able to grow up to three meters long and reach up to 150kg in weight.
+The Komodo dragon is huge, able to grow up to three meters long, and reach up to 330 pounds in weight.
 The largest Komodo dragon weighed an impressive 365 pounds!

 Experts hypothesize that the Komodo dragon evolved to be so large in response to sharing its habitat with large prey such as mammals.
 Currently, the sheer power and size of this species allow it to hunt and kill animals much larger than itself.